-With the support of generous benefactors and members, SES has seven 2021 Explorer Award grants available for funding scientific expeditions.
+With the support of generous benefactors and members, SES has six 2021 Explorer Award grants available for funding scientific expeditions.
 SES seeks inspirational leaders and scientific trailblazers who are organising expeditions that focus on discovery, research and conservation.
-Our 2021 Explorers must be prepared to take on monumental physical, logistical and global challenges and share the values of grit, curiosity, integrity and leadership that pioneers with purpose such as SES Founder Colonel John Blashford-Snell CBE exemplify.
+Our 2021 Explorers must be prepared to take on monumental physical, logistical and global challenges and share the values of grit, curiosity, integrity and leadership that pioneers with purpose such as SES Founder Colonel John Blashford-Snell exemplify.

 We are proud to present the following Explorer Awards...

 Sir Charles Blois Explorer Award for Science & Adventure